-After running the command, you receive an "Ok" code that indicates a successful implementation.
-If you run NSLOOKUPs now, you can see that the DNS queries are forwarded to the DNS servers configured on the Client VPN endpoint.
+Note: In the command, use the ethernet adapter interface number that you noted in step 4.
+If the command ran successfully, you receive an "Ok" code.
+Then, the DNS queries are forwarded to the DNS configured on the Client VPN endpoint.

 Modify the interface metric value using Control Panel in Windows

 1. Open Control Panel.

 2. Choose Network and Internet, and then choose Network Connections.

 3. Right-click the TAP-Windows Adapter V9 tap adapter.

 4. Choose Properties, and then choose Internet Protocol Version 4.